madetech/blog/books/building_better_software_teams/01_communications/02_creating_communicative_environments.md

 # Creating Environments That Promote Communication

 ## Introduction
 In any organisation, one of the most powerful ways you can empower your team is to give them an environment that allows them to communicate freely at all levels.
-At Made Tech, we frequently use the phrase "flat heirarchy" to describe our working environment, and it means we actively encourage every member of the team to initiate or join any discussion that interests them, whether it be giving their opinion on how a part of the business runs, or introducing a new way of approaching how we work.
+At Made Tech we actively encourage every member of the team to initiate or join any discussion that interests them, whether it be giving their opinion on how a part of the business runs, or introducing a new way of approaching how we work.

 As a result, we've had valuable contributions from the entire team that have gone on to improve the way we work, build camaraderie and keep everyone up to speed on the goings on across the entire business.